-The Wildflower Center could not exist without the support of our volunteers.
-These generous supporters donate thousands of hours a year serving the mission of the Center.
-Every day volunteers are tending the gardens, assisting researchers, or communicating with members.
+The Wildflower Center could not exist without the support of its volunteers.
+Our generous volunteers donate tens of thousands of hours a year serving the mission of the Center.
+Every day volunteers help tend the gardens, support researchers, assist visitors, and answer gardening questions online.

 Plus, you may gain a few new skills, develop a friendship or two and of course have fun!

 Volunteer Positions for Individuals

 Are you interested in learning more about the native plants of the Texas Hill Country?
 Garden volunteers work in our gardens, greenhouses and other designated areas to assist with planting, weeding, mulching, watering, pruning and propagation.

 Arboretum and Natural Areas volunteers will work to maintain the Texas Arboretum as well as Wildflower Center trail systems.
 Duties include mulching, raking, weeding, trail maintenance and tree care.

 Can you teach others the importance of environmental awareness?
 Much of what we do at the Wildflower Center revolves around education.
 Help develop curriculum for our children’s programs, greet visitors to the Little House, assist us in preparing educational materials or supervise learning stations.
 You may choose to volunteer occasionally when your schedule allows or schedule a placement as often as once a week.